Last update: 12.20.2018

 This can’t really get easier.
 After clicking the green Download now button on its official website, you can easily install it.
 However, there is one thing you need to be wary of.
-When you see the installation welcome screen, don’t rush to click the Accept and Install button right away.
+When you see the installation welcome screen, don’t rush to click the Install button right away.

 How to use Opera VPN

 Well, this is where Opera can excel.
 What’s the word for “easier than easy”?
 For sure, we could use that to describe this pseudo VPN software.
 Once you have installed your Opera browser and fired up the VPN function, a blue VPN badge appears in the address bar.